americast/Performance_analysis/README.md

 WORK IN PROGRESS
 -------------

-Analyse performace of merge sort in C, Python and Julia.
+Analyze performace of merge sort in C, Python and Julia.